Gopalganj District, Bangladesh: Politics

 Gopalganj is closely linked to Bangladeshi politics, especially the Awami League.
-It is the birthplace of several notable political figures, including Sheikh Mujibur Rahman, the first President of Bangladesh, and his daughter Sheikh Hasina Wajed, the ousted Prime Minister of Bangladesh following July Revolution.
+It is the birthplace of several notable political figures, including Sheikh Mujibur Rahman, the first President of Bangladesh, and his daughter Sheikh Hasina Wajed, the ousted Prime Minister of Bangladesh following the July Revolution.
 The district has a history of political activity and has been the site of political clashes in the past.